oestrich/presentations/state-train/presentation.md

 - Heavy use of OTP
 - "Background" processes

-^ TODO How does data flow through this?
+^ TODO How does data flow through this? see later in the examples, just show a quick snippet up here first

 ---